I’m interesting in the question how we got here.

 That’s not much of a surprise.

-So, I’m looking into the very broad strokes of what got us from there to here.
-Broadly remembered points where if you were to time travel and alter that point, a radically different future would emerge.
+Which means I’m looking into the very broad strokes of what got us from there to here.
+Broadly remembered points where if you were to time travel and alter it, a radically different future would emerge.

-- Domestication by Fire (Birth of the Family of Man)
+- Commensal Ectosymbiosis by Fire (Birth of the Family of Man)

-- Coevolution with Wolves (Birth of Homo Sapiens and the rise of Tribes)
+- Mutualistic Ectosymbiosis (Coevolution) with Wolves (Birth of Homo Sapiens and the rise of Tribes)

-- Domestication by Grass (Post traumatic creation of Homo Civitatis)
+- Parasitic Endosymbiosis by Grass (Post traumatic creation of Homo Civitatis)

-- The Rise of ‘Science’ / Industrial Revolution (Homo Civitatis Terminal Phase / birth of an E.L.E.-Extinction Level Event)
+- Vector-Trasmitted Parasitism (The Rise of ‘Science’ / Industrial Revolution, Homo Civitatis Terminal Phase / birth of an E.L.E.-Extinction Level Event)

 At the beginning of time